Date of Award

 Future studies may try to conduct a combination of qualitative and quantitative study in specific hotels in Orlando to strengthen internal validity of the study; conduct a comparative study between a hotel industry and other industries such as the restaurant industry or automobile industry in Orlando to explore the differences between hotels and other industries about the relationships between service failure, service recovery strategies, and behavioral intentions; conduct a replication study in other service industries in other countries; and focus on investigating service failure from the managers' view point because this study considered service failure and service recovery only from the hotel guests' perceptions.

 Lin, I-Hua, "Perceptions of Service Failure, Service Recovery Strategies, and Behavioral Intentions of Hotel Guests in Orlando, Florida" (2006).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 222.